Battle of Valcour Island: Aftermath

-The 1777 British campaign, led by General John Burgoyne, was halted by Continental forces, some led with vigor by General Arnold, in the Battles of Saratoga.
+The 1777 British campaign, led by Lieutenant General John Burgoyne, was halted by Continental forces, some led with vigor by General Arnold, in the Battles of Saratoga.
 Burgoyne's subsequent surrender paved the way for the entry of France into the war as an American ally.
 The captains of Maria, Inflexible, and Loyal Convert wrote a letter criticizing Captain Pringle for making Arnold's escape possible by failing to properly blockade the channel, and for not being more aggressive in directing the battle.
 Apparently the letter did not cause any career problems for Pringle or its authors; he and John Schank, captain of Inflexible, became admirals, as did midshipman Pellew and Lieutenant Dacres.
 Carleton was awarded the Order of the Bath by King George III for his success at Valcour Island.
 On December 31, 1776, one year after the Battle of Quebec, a mass was held in celebration of the British success, and Carleton threw a grand ball.

 The loss of Benedict Arnold's papers aboard Royal Savage was to have important consequences later in his career.
 For a variety of reasons, Congress ordered an inquiry into his conduct of the Quebec campaign, which included a detailed look at his claims for compensation.
 The inquiry took place in late 1779, when Arnold was in military command of Philadelphia and recuperating from serious wounds received at Saratoga.
 Congress found that he owed it money since he could not produce receipts for expenses he claimed to have paid from his own funds.
 Although Arnold had already been secretly negotiating with the British over a change of allegiance since May 1779, this news contributed to his decision to resign the command of Philadelphia.
 His next command was West Point, which he sought with the intention of facilitating its surrender to the British.
 His plot was however exposed in September 1780, at which time he fled to the British in New York City.